We want to hear from you!

 You can purchase Dining Dollars starting a few days before the semester starts until about a month before the semester ends.
 This gives you enough time to use the Dining Dollars before the end of the semester.

 Please view the calendar for precise and up to date information.

 Either go online to dining.umd.edu, and in the navigation bar select “Services” to access online services or visit the Dining Services Dining Plan Office which is downstairs from the South Campus Dining Hall.
 We would be happy to talk you through the process.

 Students living in traditional on campus housing must have a resident dining plan.
 The minimum requirement is the Base Dining Plan.
 Participation in resident dining is part of belonging to the Maryland Resident Community and its intent is to provide worry-free access to food – every day from the start of the semester until the last day of finals.
 Connector Dining Plans and Terrapin Express do not meet that intent, and do not fulfill that requirement.

 Students who choose not to live on campus are not required to have a dining plan.

 Dining Dollars do not roll over for students with resident dining plans.
-They roll over from fall to spring if dining dollars were purchased in bundles or with a combo plan.
+They roll over from fall to spring if dining dollars were purchased in bundles.